Table of Contents

 8. Drentsche Patrijshond

 The “Dutch Partridge Dog” is commonly known as the “Drent”.
-A spaniel-type hunting gun dog, Drentsche Patrijshond (or Drentse Patrijshond) canines love to get wet and are some of the best swimming dogs out there.
+A spaniel-type hunting gun dog, Drentsche Patrijshond (or Drentse Patrijshond) canines loves to get wet and is one of the best swimming dogs out there.
 First recognized back in 1943, the breed has been a common ally to hunters to this day.

 Pros – Loyal and sensitive, the Drentsche Patrijshond is easy to train.
 An all-around farm dog, this four-legged friend isn’t just for hunting.
 They can keep the area clear of vermin while still being a great family dog.